NeuroTechX/learn.neurotechedu.com/pages/EEGexperimentalprotocol.md

 Common selection criteria are:

-- general good health,
+- General good health,
-- no pregnancy,
+- No pregnancy,
-- no claustrophobia,
+- No claustrophobia,
-- no drug addiction,
+- No drug addiction,
-- no neurological diseases.
+- No neurological diseases.

 Specific selection criteria that differs from experiment to experiment to take into account:

-- range of age,
+- Range of age,
-- ne or both genders,
+- One or both genders,
-- academic level,
+- Academic level,
-- specific type of disease or the absence of it (in case of studies on  dementia or other diseases),
+- Specific type of disease or the absence of it (in case of studies on  dementia or other diseases),
-- visual acuity and/or hearing acuity (depending on the type of stimuli which subjects are exposed to during the  experiment),
+- Visual acuity and/or hearing acuity (depending on the type of stimuli which subjects are exposed to during the  experiment),
-- if the person is left handed or right handed.
+- If the person is left handed or right handed.